 - Generously butter an 8×8 baking tin.

-- Put sugar and milk into a saucepan, heat gently over a low heat, stirring constantly until sugar dissolves.
+- Put 3 cups white sugar and 1/2 cup milk into a saucepan, heat gently over a low heat, stirring constantly until sugar dissolves.

-- Add condensed milk, butter, salt and golden syrup.
+- Add 1/2 cup sweetened condensed milk, 4 1/2 ounces butter, 1/8 teaspoon salt, and 1 tablespoon golden syrup.
 Stir until butter has melted.

-- Bring to a boil and continue boiling until the soft ball stage (240 degrees F), stirring constantly to prevent burning.
+- Bring to a boil and continue boiling until the soft ball stage (240°F), stirring constantly to prevent burning.

 - Remove from heat.
 Cool slightly.
 Using a hand held electric mixer, beat until thick.